MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Introduction

 Therefore, to boost the performance of PCQA, we propose a multi-modal learning strategy for NR-PCQA, which extracts quality-aware features not only from the 3D point clouds but also from the 2D projections.
 There are two main reasons to adopt this strategy.
 First, point clouds can be perceived in both 2D/3D scenarios.
 We can view point clouds from 2D perspective via projecting them on the screen or directly watch point clouds in 3D format using the VR equipment.
 Thus multi-modal learning is able to cover more range of practical situations.
 Second, different types of distortions have divergent visual influence on different modalities.
 As shown in Fig. \ref{fig:introduction}, the structural damage and geometry down-sampling are more obvious in the point cloud modality while the image modality is more sensitive to texture distortions caused by color quantization and color noise.
 Moreover, it is easier to extract quality-aware semantic information from the image modality.
 Thus, the proposed multi-modal learning fashion can make up for the deficiencies and take advantage of both modalities.
 Further, considering that the local patterns such as smoothness and roughness are very important for quality assessment, we first propose to split the point cloud into sub-models rather than sampling points for analysis, which has been previously adopted for extracting the low-level pattern features of the point cloud \cite{chetouani2021deep,you2021patch}.
-The image projections are acquired by rendering the point clouds from random viewpoints with a fixed viewing distance to maintain the consistency of the texture scale.
+The image projections are acquired by rendering the point clouds from several viewpoints with a fixed viewing distance to maintain the consistency of the texture scale.
 Then a point cloud encoder and an image encoder are used to encode the point clouds and projected images into quality-aware embeddings respectively, which are subsequently strengthened by symmetric cross-modality attention.
 Finally, the quality-aware embeddings are decoded into quality values with fully-connected layers.
 The main contributions of this paper are summarized as follows: